Lesterpaintstheworld/terminal-velocity/mathweb/flask/demande.md

 - **Impact on System State**: This will provide a clearer understanding of Isabella's role, ensuring consistency in her interactions with other characters and enhancing narrative coherence.

 ## Validation Points
-- **How to Verify Success**:
-  - Review the updated `demande.md` to ensure the backstory is comprehensive and aligns with project objectives.
+- **How to Verify Success**: Review the updated `demande.md` file to ensure the new section on Cipher is included and accurately reflects the economic principles discussed.
-- **What Output to Check**:
+- **What Output to Check**: The completeness and relevance of the newly added subsection regarding Cipher's economic innovations.
-  - The new section on Isabella's backstory in `demande.md`.
-- **Which States to Validate**:
+- **Which States to Validate**: Confirm alignment with existing character interactions and the UBC framework; ensure no contradictions arise from the changes.
-  - Ensure that the backstory boosts character relatability metrics by at least 20% as per narrative engagement standards.
 - **How to Verify Success**:
   - Review the updated `demande.md` to ensure the new economic framework section has been added.
   - Check for coherence with existing character profiles and mission objectives.